cambridge-msp/face-emotion-api-workshop/README.md

 ## Prerequisites

+If you just want to watch how to build an app with Cognitive Services just come along!
+If you want to follow along with the coding then make sure you have the following.

 1. Proficiency in Java.
 Understanding of the Observer deisgn pattern desirable.
 2. A working installation of [Android Studio](https://developer.android.com/studio/index.html).
 3. Some way to run Android apps.
 A physical Android device connected over USB is desirable (_don't forget your USB cable!_), otherwise an emulator will do.